• Intercultural and Multiprofessional Competencies TO00BU54-3001 03.10.2022-31.12.2022 5 credits (CCS222SY) +-

 The course includes lectures and workshops and for the final written assignment, students can choose a course-related topic that specifically interests them.
 The course environment is CANVAS (opened in October).

-This autumn, the course is conducted in co-operation with Erasmus+ project ILO and the PIONEER Alliance (European University network).
+The course is conducted in co-operation with Erasmus+ project ILO.

 Evaluation methods and criteria